JaakkoKarhu/qover-exercise/README.md

 Built the page on top of Bootstrap, grabbed some Qover flavour from your website...

+### Building

+I haven't checked the build process and the possible issues there.
+This would, of course, be something I would do in real life.

 ## Acknoledgements

-When building the backend relied heavily on this article:
+When building the backend, I relied heavily on this article:

 [React Getting Started — The MERN Stack Tutorial!](https://medium.com/@bryantheastronaut/react-getting-started-the-mern-stack-tutorial-feat-es6-de1a2886be50)